iocage/iocage_legacy/doc/source/debian.rst

 ===========================================

-**In this howto we will set up a Debian (gnu/kFreeBSD) jail. gnu/kFreeBSD is a Debian userland tailored for FreeBSD kernel.**
+**In this howto we will set up a Debian (gnu/kFreeBSD) jail. gnu/kFreeBSD is a Debian userland tailored for the FreeBSD kernel.**

 Don't forget to replace UUID with your jail's full UUID!